 Track sharing is explored on Track And Route Sharing page.

-Some of the information in this section comes from the websites of...
+Addtional information in this section comes from these websites:- (links open in new windows)

 Passenger trains are derived from the horse-drawn stagecoaches which existed at the time when the railways first began.
 These early trains usually comprised of a specialist traction device (ie: heavy steam locomotive / engine) pulling a rake of short 4 wheel carriages.
 At the time there were three 'classes' of travel with 3rd class passengers travelling in what amounted to open wagons without so much as a roof to keep them dry in the rain.
 2nd class passengers fared a little better as their carriages had roofs and wooden seats whilst, as is still the situation today, 1st class passengers travelled in the most luxurious conditions.
 A major innovation was the development of the 'bogie' which is a short 2 axle / 4 wheel (sometimes 3 axle / 6 wheel) unit located at each end of the passenger carriage - these allowed passenger carriages to be much longer than hitherto whilst still being able to negotiate sharply curved tracks.
 They also gave (give) a significantly smoother quality of 'ride'.